 - Identify systemic problems that affect our clients’ housing rights and address these challenges through affirmative litigation and policy work;

-- Excellent legal research, writing, editing, and proof-reading skills, with ability to be detail-oriented;
+- Excellent writing, editing, and proof-reading skills.

-- Strong interpersonal skills and an ability to work collaboratively with a dynamic team;
+- Strong interpersonal skills and an ability to work collaboratively with a dynamic team.

 Compensation and Benefits:

-In a separate page from your cover letter, please address the following:
+As part of your cover letter, please address the following:

 BayLegal’s clients are low-income and very low-income members of our communities.
 They include LGBTQIA+ (Lesbian, Gay, Bisexual, Trans, Queer, Intersex, Asexual) and QTBIPOC (Queer, Trans, Black, Indigenous, and People of Color) individuals, the working poor, seniors, people who are limited English proficient, veterans, persons with disabilities, survivors of abuse and exploitation, individuals impacted by the criminal justice system, and people who are experiencing or at risk of homeless, and persons from other underrepresented groups.
 To ensure our organization is best serving these populations, BayLegal strives to promote an evolving set of behaviors and attitudes amongst our staff, as well as policies that enable us to work effectively across cultures, with clients, with our coworkers, and with the community.
 We see this as a commitment to enhance the provision of our services to all clients; to raise the level of positive client outcomes; and to create an inclusive and respectful workplace in which differences are acknowledged and valued.